Vrijdag: Plot

 Georges Vermeersch is released from prison after two years.
 He returns to his hometown of Marke on a Friday afternoon where he awkwardly reunites with his wife Jeanne and meets her baby daughter Elisabeth.

 Prior to his arrest, Georges and Jeanne were a couple living with their daughter Christiane.
 Christiane always favored her father since childhood and formed a close bond with him, but this developed into incestuous feelings as she grew into her teenager years.
 While Jeanne is away, Christiane manages to seduce her father and they have sex.
 Christiane later has a boyfriend, Jacky, and the two join a gang of petty burglars.
 When the gang is caught by the authorities, the policemen chastise Jacky for dating the young Christiane, to which Jacky blurts out Christiane's father being her first lover.

 Georges is arrested on grounds of incest, with the town testifying either for or against him, with Jeanne defending her husband.
-Christiane admits her affair with her father, and Georges is sentenced to prison.
+Christiane admits previously having sex with her father, and Georges is sentenced to prison.
 There, he spends time with Jules, a mentally ill former customs officer who was jailed for having sex with a random passerby and spends time painting while incarcerated to prevent manic moments.
 While Georges is in prison, Jeanne starts a relationship with Georges' friend, Erik.
 Jeanne gives birth to Erik's daughter, Elisabeth, whose birth Georges hears and believes was punishment for his act.
 Eventually, he is released early, and he is gifted a painting by Jules as a parting gift before he leaves.